Team3309/FRC2014/README.md

 Constant configMecanumOn = new Constant("drive.mecanum.on", false);
 ```

-The first argument is the name of the Constant (will be used to look up in the file) and the second argument is a default value in case a constant with that name wasn't found
+The first argument is the name of the Constant (will be used to look up in the file) and the second argument is a default value in case a constant with that name wasn't found.

 Autonomous Scripts